zalenix/portaldocs/portal-sdk/templates/design-patterns-resource-manage.md

 Users wants to manage all aspects of an Azure resoruce.

 ## Problem
 Users manage many different types of Azure resources.
 For settings that are common across resources, users expect a common interaction.
-For settings that are unique to a resource, users need a way to easily find those settings.
+For settings that are unique to a resource, users want a way to easily find those settings.

 ## Solution
 The Manage a Resource pattern is used to configure and manage a single Azure resource by using a resource menu to navigate the resource blades.
-The manage a resource page is typically opened from the browse resources page, when the user needs to see more details or make a change to a specific resource.
+The manage a resource page is typically opened from the browse resources page, when the user wants to see more details or make a change to a specific resource.
 The manage a resource page can also be opened from related resources that link to it.

 ### Also known as
 -   Resource blade